lucasmoten/ods19/docs/home.md

 # Data Structures

+## ACM (object)

++ classif: `U` (string, required) - The portion marked classification for this ACM
++ dissem_countries: `USA` (array[string], required) - The trigraphs of countries for which this ACM can be read
++ share (ACMShare, optional) - The users and project/groups that will be granted read access to this object.
+If no share is specified, then the object is public.
++ version: `2.1.0` (string, required) - The version of this acm `{"version":"2.1.0","classif":"U"}`

+## ACMShare (object)

++ users: `CN=test tester10,OU=People,OU=DAE,OU=chimera,O=U.S. Government,C=US` (array[string], optional) - Array of distinguished names for users that are targets of this share.
++ projects (array[ACMShareProjects], optional) - Array of projects with nested groups that are targets of this share.

+## ACMShareProjects (object)

++ projectname (ACMShareProject, required) - projects defined in a share struct use a haphazard structure that has differing field names based upon the project name itself.

+## ACMShareProject (object)

++ disp_nm: `Project Name` (string, required) - The display name for the project
++ groups: `Group Name` (array[string], required) - Array of groups to be targetted by this share within the project.

+## CallerPermission (object)

++ allowCreate: false (boolean) -  Indicates whether the caller can create child objects under this object.
++ allowRead: true (boolean) -  Indicates whether the caller can view this object.
++ allowUpdate: false (boolean) -  Indicates whether the caller can modify this object.
++ allowDelete: false (boolean) -  Indicates whether the caller can delete this object.
++ allowShare: false (boolean) -  Indicates whether the caller can reshare this object.

 ## ChangeToken (object)

 + changeToken: `65eea405306ed436d18b8b1c0b0b2cd3` (string) - A hash of the object's unique identifier and last modification date and time.

+## ObjectDeleted (object)

++ deletedDate: `2016-03-07T17:03:13Z` (string, optional) -  The date and time the object was deleted in the system in UTC ISO 8601 format.
+This field is only present if the object is in the trash.

+## ObjectExpunged (object)

++ expungedDate: `2016-03-07T17:03:13Z` (string, optional) -  The date and time the object was expunged from the system in UTC ISO 8601 format.

 ## ObjectResp (object)